Charles Cuprill Oppenheimer: Legacy

-The Charles R. Cuprill Oppenheimer Award is an annual award given to the graduate student with the most outstanding grade in the Administrative Law Course that Cuprill Oppenheimer taught for five decades at the Pontifical Catholic University School of Law, where he is now a Law Professor Emeritus.
+The Charles R. Cuprill Oppenheimer Award is an annual award given to the graduate student with the most outstanding grade in the Administrative Law Course that Cuprill Oppenheimer taught for five decades at the Pontifical Catholic University School of Law, where he was later named a Law Professor Emeritus.
 The Federalist Society Chapter of the same law school is also named after him.

 Cuprill Oppenheimer's legacy extends to his family as well.
 His three sons, Charles Alfred, Hector Rambel Sr., and Raymond Warren, became attorneys, and his oldest grandson, Hector R. Cuprill Jr., and youngest granddaughter, Diana I. Cuprill, pursued law careers.
 His oldest son, Charles A. Cuprill Hernandez, is a prominent bankruptcy business reorganization specialist involved in thoroughbred racing.
 His son Hector R. Cuprill Hernandez, a business and civil trial lawyer, taught Civil Procedure and Evidence and assisted him as Associate Dean at the Catholic University of PR Law School.
 His youngest son, Raymond Warren Cuprill Hernandez, retired from the Legal Division of the National Highway Administration in D.C.